The Wizarding World of Harry Potter – Diagon Alley

 Pancake Breakfast (three fluffy buttermilk pancakes, crisp bacon, link sausage, and butter croissant)

 American Breakfast (fresh scrambled eggs, breakfast potatoes, crisp bacon, link sausage, and butter croissant)

-Egg, Leek & Mushroom Pastry (pastry wrapped scrambled eggs, mushrooms, and leeks served with breakfast potatoes and fresh fruit)
+Egg, Leek, and Mushroom Pastry (pastry-wrapped scrambled eggs, mushrooms, and leeks served with breakfast potatoes and fresh fruit)